magento/pagebuilder-docs/docs/styling/how-pagebuilder-styles-content.md

 -  Page Builder adds a `data-pb-style` attribute and a dynamically generated value to the content type so that it can be uniquely targeted by a CSS selector.

--  Page Builder generates a CSS selector for the content type by combining the page's `html-body` id and the `data-pb-style` attribute with the content types unique value.
+-  Page Builder generates a CSS selector for the content type by combining the page's `html-body` id and the `data-pb-style` attribute with the content type's unique value.

 -  Page Builder creates the CSS ruleset (property: values) for the selector by pulling values from the content type's form editor.